 Barney Greengrass, Barneys New York, 9570 Wilshire Boulevard, Los Angeles, 310 777 5877:

 When deluxe New York department store Barneys opened up in Beverly Hills, it brought along another Big Apple legend: the Barney Greengrass restaurant, AKA The Sturgeon King.
 (The two were founded by completely unrelated men named Barney.)
-It, of course, serves delicious smoked fish, but what draw our attention is the decadent vodka and caviar bar.
+It, of course, serves delicious smoked fish, but what draws our attention is the decadent vodka and caviar bar.

 What to drink: Vodka